Tenemo/hadrondesign/README.md

 ### for later, maybe
 - fontawesome-react BLOAT :c import only used icons they said, tree-shaking they said, it'll be okay they said
+- scroll to the top after changing route
 - testing client/server
 - add JSDoc wherever it's missing, on client maybe too
 - npm cache has it out for me, no amount of reinstalls fix EPERM error, I should find some other solution than rimrafing .cache on every start